 Lux Center Lecture Registration

-Although the registration deadline for this event has passed, it currently appears we will have room for additional attendees.
-Please do click here to indicate that you plan to attend.
+Please click here by March 7 to indicate that you plan to attend.
 We look forward to seeing you!

-The Lux Center for Catholic-Jewish Studies was established in 2010 to strengthen the relations between people of two great faith traditions.
+The Lux Center for Catholic-Jewish Studies was established in 2010 to strengthen relations between people of two great faith traditions.
 It strives to instill the knowledge, understanding and skills to advance interreligious dialogue and relations in future Catholic priests and religious leaders who serve across the United States, Canada and throughout the world.
 The Lux Center is the only program of its kind at a Roman Catholic Seminary in the United States.

 © 2016 Sacred Heart Seminary and School of Theology